What to Know About Tattoos on Dark Skin, According to the Pros

-According to Kandace Layne, an artist at the Queen Bee Tattoo Parlor in Marietta, GA, tattooing dark skin isn't necessarily harder, it just requires someone taking the time to learn a different approach or strategy because certain designs or colors can show up differently.
-"It's something you can only learn to do by doing it often, and since there are so many different skin tones and types, it takes a long time to understand," she told POPSUGAR.
+According to Kandace Layne, owner of Magic Mirror Tattoo Studio in Marietta, GA, tattooing dark skin isn't necessarily harder, it just requires someone taking the time to learn a different approach or strategy because certain designs or colors can show up differently.
+"Tattooing deep skin tones is something you can only learn to do by doing it often, and since there are so many different skin tones and types, it takes a long time to understand," she tells POPSUGAR.

 For Layne, the most important difference all comes down to design.
-"It's similar to drawing on a brown piece of paper versus a white one," she said.
-"On the brown paper, I might use bolder lines for more visibility, and choose certain colors that carry through well even though the paper is brown.
+"It's similar to drawing on a brown piece of paper versus a white one," she says.
+"On the brown paper, I might use bolder lines for more visibility and choose certain colors that carry through well even though the paper is brown.
 Green and red are good examples of that."

 Keeping negative space in mind and knowing how to best approach the overall design is important as well.
 "Keeping the design open by avoiding really compact design elements — like lines being really close to each other in the tattoo — really helps with visibility as well for dark skin tones," Layne says.